Skip to main content

 Get Started Free

-Common questions about TTS
+Common questions about TTS-1

-What is the maximum input length for tts-1?
+What is the context window for TTS-1?

-How is tts-1 priced?
+How is TTS-1 priced?

-What voices are available with tts-1?
+What voices are available with TTS-1?

-What audio formats does tts-1 output?
+What audio formats does TTS-1 support for output?

-What people think about TTS
+What people think about TTS-1

 Community discussion around OpenAI's TTS models is largely focused on comparisons with open-source and locally-run alternatives, with threads highlighting projects like Qwen3-TTS and Orpheus-FastAPI that offer OpenAI-compatible endpoints.
 Users frequently discuss latency benchmarks and voice quality as key evaluation criteria when choosing between hosted and self-hosted TTS solutions.